michaelpoellath/talks/talk1/PITCHME.md

 ---
 ### Learnings
 1. Solution is depending on your use-case.
-2. Benchmarking is key to achieve good performance.
+2. Benchmarking is key to find the "correct" solution.
-3. Go channels are not a Swiss army knife.

 ---
 ### Thank you!